treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 ---
 layout: post
-title: "Variables and Values in Python"
+title: "Overlooked facts about variables and objects in Python: it's all about pointers"
 date: 2022-01-14 06:31:57 -0800
 comments: true
 categories: python